AnishSalvi/MachineLearningProjects/Coding_Questions/ReadMe.md

 **NumPy_Convolution:** A 2D convolution function written completely in NumPy with a functional equivalent in PyTorch.
 This function can be easily adapted for 3D tasks as well.

 **Perceptron:** A perceptron implementation for binary classification.

+**SVM:** A support vector machine implementation for binary classification.